MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-hadoop-file-exists.md

 ### path

-str or list.
+Character string or list.
 A list of paths or A character string specifying location of one or more files or directories.

 ## Returns

-a bool value specifying whether file exists.
+A bool value specifying whether file exists.

 ## Example